devtron-labs/devtron/docs/setup/install/install-devtron-in-airgapped-environment.md

-# Devtron Full Mode Installation in an Airgapped Environment
+# Devtron Installation in an Airgapped Environment

 ## Introduction